monkvision/monkjs/website/docs/js/api/components/DamageHighlight.md

 ---

 **Polygons on a vehicle picture.**
-Damages are highlighted by the property `clipPath` while the opacity of the rest of the image is reduced to localized the damage on the car.
+Damages are highlighted by the property `clipPath` while the opacity of the rest of the image is reduced to localize the damage on the car.
 [Try it with Expo Snack.](https://snack.expo.dev/@alexandre-em-monk/damagehighlight-component)